Cristianetaniguti/cristianetaniguti.github.io/_posts/2020-03-17-Minicurso.md

 ---
 layout: post
 title: Courses - Introduction to R
-description: Material used in Introduction to R courses taught in several events (in Portuguese)
+sutitle: Material used in Introduction to R courses taught in several events (in Portuguese)
+tags: [R]
 ---

 # English